Free Grant Writing Support

 - Funding amount: Grants typically cover up to 75% of eligible project costs, with a required 25% match (cash or in-kind).
 Most awards range up to $25,000 for technical or diversification projects.

-ADD Grant: This grant helps North Dakota farmers, ranchers, and ag-related businesses invest in value-added agriculture projects that strengthen the state’s economy.
+ADD Grant (Rolling 2026 deadlines: January 1, April 1, July 1, and October 1): This grant helps North Dakota farmers, ranchers, and ag-related businesses invest in value-added agriculture projects that strengthen the state’s economy.
 It’s designed to support the launch or expansion of businesses that increase farm profitability, create jobs, and develop new ag markets.

 - What it funds: